 Program Information and Requirements

-Master's degree programs in e-business often include courses in accounting, finance analysis, marketing, organization, strategy, management, leadership, human resources, international business and information security.
+Master's degree programs in e-business often include courses in accounting, financial analysis, marketing, organization, strategy, management, leadership, human resources, international business, and information security.

 Students typically learn how to position their businesses amongst their competition.
 They may learn how to analyze their competition and formulate, implement and manage different strategies.